chloemurdock/chloemurdock.github.io/_posts/2016-1-1-new-year-new-pool-very-coolmd.md

 title: New year, new pool, very cool
 featured: false
 author: Chloe Murdock
+date: 2016-01-22 16:25
-tags: Uncategorized
+tags: satire, sports, swimming
 ---
 **Originally published in 2016 January issue of The Beacon magazine for Olentangy High School**

-sat·ire     ˈsaˌtī(ə)r/     noun
+**sat·ire     ˈsaˌtī(ə)r/     noun**

-the use of humor, irony, exaggeration, or ridicule to expose and criticize people’s stupidity or vices, particularly in the context of contemporary politics and other topical issues.
+The use of humor, irony, exaggeration, or ridicule to expose and criticize people’s stupidity or vices, particularly in the context of contemporary politics and other topical issues.

 Lewis Center, OH—Swimmers spent their first practice of the year on Monday, Dec.
 4 in the **third-floor pool**, the latest sports renovation since the 2014 stadium turf installation.